bstanfield/catchwords/README.md

 # catchwords

+### DB setup
-This app requires a connection to a local database to run.
+This app requires a connection to a local database to run locally.
 Here's how to set up your own local psql database:

 1. navigate to the backend folder and run `npm install`